 Boss: Lee, don’t forget to update me on that deal tomorrow.

 Lee: Don’t worry boss.
 I will kautim it for you.
 Other interesting words you may hear:

 This word is referring to westerners, but not in a derogatory way.

 Local (to the taxi driver): Tolong jap tunjuk Mat Salleh tu macam mana nak gi Kuantan.

 Meaning: Please help to assist the westerner, he wanted to go to Kuantan.

 Tamil is another popular language used by the Indian-Malaysians.
-Shinhalese is a language mainly by the Sri Lankan population and Thai is spoken in some parts, but is considered a minority language.
+Sinhalese is a language mainly by the Sri Lankan population and Thai is spoken in some parts but is considered a minority language.

 Indigenous Languages Of Malaysia

-There are over 30 native tribes in Malaysia each with their own unique ancestral language including sub- dialects.
+There are over 30 native tribes in Malaysia each with its own unique ancestral language including sub-dialects.
 Kazadandusuns and Iban are the most recognizable among the native languages.